MysteryPancake/Houdini-Fun/README.md

 v@P += v@v;
 ```

-To smooth (or overshoot) motion over time, plug the current geometry into the second input and use it instead of `v@targetP`:
+To adjust motion over time, plug the current geometry into the second input and use it instead of `v@targetP`:

 ```js
 // Find direction towards target